kiewic/PowerBI-WaffleChart/Visual/Selection.md

 ![Stacked Column Chart Selection](../images/StackedColumnSelectedBetter.png)

 Its important to understand that the tooltip is illustrating the threee components of this visual's categorical selection id.
-Category is represented by Opportunity Size = Large, series is represented by Sales Stage = Quality, and the measure is Revenue.
+Category is represented by Opportunity Size = Large, series is represented by Sales Stage = Qualify, and the measure is Revenue.

 ##Creating Selection IDs `SelectionIdBuilder`